tombewley/holonav/README.md

 # HoloNav

-Gym-compatible environment for 2D holonomic navigation tasks.
+Gym-compatible environment for 2D holonomic navigation with either continuous or discrete actions.